Conflict-Based Search as a Protocol: A Multi-Agent Motion Planning Protocol for Heterogeneous Agents, Solvers, and Independent Tasks: Experiments

 \subsubsection{Heuristic Search}

 We implement a single-agent A* search as a representative heuristic search algorithm.
-At its core, heuristic search methods build a graph of different motion primitives and searches over them with the help of a heuristic.
-We plan in continuous space for robots with dynamic constraints (i.e., Ackermann and Dubins) by using motion primitives.
+We plan in continuous space for robots with dynamic constraints (i.e., Ackermann and Dubins) by using discretized motion primitives.
 We use a modified version of soft-duplicate detection \cite{du2019soft_duplicate_detection} to speed up search.

 \textit{Constraints:} Incorporating space-time constraints is straightforward; we search over space-time nodes and prune edges/nodes that violate space-time constraints.